-St Philip's C of E Primary School recognises that children displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.
+Norwood Primary recognises that children displaying harmful sexual behaviours have often experienced their own abuse and trauma and they will be offered appropriate support.

-St Philip's C of E Primary School has a clear set of values and standards (you may wish to refer to your specific values), and these will be upheld and demonstrated throughout all aspects of school life.
-The school has a Behaviour Policy and Anti-Bullying Policy (amend as appropriate).
+Norwood Primary has a clear set of values and standards (you may wish to refer to your specific values), and these will be upheld and demonstrated throughout all aspects of school life.
+The school has a Attitude, behaviour and discipline policy and Anti-Bullying Policy (amend as appropriate).
 The PSHE and SRE curriculum (amend as appropriate) covers the following issues according to the age and stage of development of the children: healthy and respectful relationships:

-- What respectful behaviour looks like?
+- ✓ What respectful behaviour looks like?

-- Gender roles, stereotyping, equality
+- ✓ Gender roles, stereotyping, equality

-- Body confidence and self-esteem
+- ✓ Body confidence and self-esteem

-- Prejudiced behaviour
+- ✓ Prejudiced behaviour

-- That sexual violence and sexual harassment is always wrong
+- ✓ That sexual violence and sexual harassment is always wrong

-- Addressing cultures of sexual harassment (amend as appropriate)
+- ✓ Addressing cultures of sexual harassment (amend as appropriate)